Layerpath/layerpath-docs/docs/analytics.md

 # Analytics & Lead Generation

-LayerPath provides powerful analytics and lead generation tools to help you measure the impact of your demos, guides, and videos, and to capture valuable user information.
+Layerpath provides powerful analytics and lead generation tools to help you measure the impact of your demos, guides, and videos, and to capture valuable user information.

 ## What You Can Track